karthik/csvconf2023/README.md

 	- [CRAN to Git](https://ropensci.org/blog/2023/04/03/cran-to-git/): How to use r-universe to search across package ecosystems.
 - [CSCCE community participation model](https://www.cscce.org/resources/cpm/)
 - [Strategy for Culture Change](https://www.cos.io/blog/strategy-for-culture-change) We adapted this in a paper about [data sharing](https://www.sciencedirect.com/science/article/pii/S2666389921002300)

+## Questions

+Questions or clarifications welcome at karthik dot ram at gmail.